 Even though we all have genetic predispositions, our health and aging aren’t predetermined.
 By making conscious choices in our behavior and where we focus our attention, we can transform our experience of our body to decrease our biological age.

-The seven steps outlined below are practical ways to tap into your inner reservoir of unlimited energy, creativity, vitality, and love.
+These seven steps are practical ways to tap into your inner reservoir of unlimited energy, creativity, vitality, and love.

 Perception is a selective act of attention and interpretation.
 What you experience as “reality,” including your physical body and aging, is shaped by your habits of perception.
 While most people are conditioned to see the body as a static, biological machine, you can begin to view it as a field of energy, transformation, and intelligence that is constantly renewing itself.